JaskaranMain/Cloud-Based-URL-Shortener/README.md

 <h2>🚀 Overview</h2>

 This is a Cloud-Based URL Shortener built using Java, AWS Lambda, DynamoDB, and API Gateway.
 It converts long URLs into short ones (similar to Bit.ly) and retrieves the original URL when accessed.
-This project demonstrates AWS cloud integration with minimal Spring Boot usage, making it a great addition to your resume for Cloud/Software Engineering roles.
+This project demonstrates AWS cloud integration with minimal Spring Boot usage.

 <h2>🛠️ Tech Stack</h2>